LOADING ...

 Wings begin to emerge, breaking the cycle of feeling

-free, the butterfly sheds light on situations
+Finally free, the butterfly light on situations

-Although the butterfly and are completely different
+the butterfly and caterpillar are completely different

 are one and the same."

-What's your perspective on
+What's your on that?

 Pac, Pac, Pac